klaascuvelier/klaascuvelier.github.io/_posts/2012-02-22-sublime-text-2-command-on-save.md

 ---
 id: 4771
-title: 'Sublime Text 2 &#8211; Command on Save'
+title: "Sublime Text 2 &#8211; Command on Save"
 author: Klaas Cuvelier
-layout: post
+layout: layouts/post.njk
 permalink: /2012/02/sublime-text-2-command-on-save/
 categories:
   - Cuvedev
+tags:
+  - posts
 ---

 This is a plugin based on the one I wrote here: [sublime-text2-rsync-on-save][1]
 The problem with the rsync-on-save plugin, is that it doesn&#8217;t support project specific rsync commands, mainly because Sublime Text doesn&#8217;t support project specific settings for packages.